What Repels Ticks On Humans

 When sprayed onto clothing the permethrin gets absorbed into the fabric and dries off in a couple of minutes.
 Properly treated clothing has a long-lasting protective effect.

-Permethrin-treated clothing that keeps ticks and other biting insects off can be readily purchased.
+Permethrin-treated clothing that keeps tick and other biting insects off can be readily purchased.

 Natural repellents